jiaruizhang96/ECE1724-Rust-Project/README.md

 # Video Demo

 This [links](https://drive.google.com/file/d/15E6k01jH_3Xuik1P-QStFL8CFVFmKfEq/view?usp=drive_link) to our demo video stored on Google Drive.
+Please download the video to watch if it can't be played on Google Drive.